oat-sa/taohub-user-guide/User Guide 3.4/Interactions/what-is-an-interaction.md

 For simple Items, correct answers add to the [Test](../appendix/glossary.md#test) score, unlike incorrect answers.
 Scoring a composite item using standard response templates (*match correct*, *map response*, or *map response point*) are often a more complicated sum.

-__Note: Identifiers which can be configured in Interactions need to contain only ASCII characters due to QTI restrictions.
-ASCII character replacements can be found at sites such as [Oracle](https://docs.oracle.com/cd/E29584_01/webhelp/mdex_basicDev/src/rbdv_chars_mapping.html) and [ASCII Code](https://www.ascii-code.com/).__
+*Note: Identifiers which can be configured in Interactions need to contain only ASCII characters due to QTI restrictions.
+ASCII character replacements are described on sites such as [Oracle](https://docs.oracle.com/cd/E29584_01/webhelp/mdex_basicDev/src/rbdv_chars_mapping.html) and [ASCII Code](https://www.ascii-code.com/).*